shreyakjr10/voice-to-speech-transcription/README.md

 # voice-to-speech-transcription
-#simple app to transcribe voics to text
+simple app to transcribe voices to texts